IamArav2012/SegPlay/docs/EXPERIMENTS.md

 ### Compare Predictions with and without Attention
 - **Objective**: Quantify attention’s real value in segmentation.
-- **How to implement**: Run ablation: remove the ViT block entirely and analyze differences.
+- **How to implement**: Run ablation; remove the ViT block entirely and analyze differences.

 **Screenshot:**